 When used to treat breast cancer, abemaciclib is taken alongside hormone (endocrine) therapy.

-If you’re taking abemaciclib with an aromatase inhibitor
+Taking abemaciclib with an aromatase inhibitor

 Abemaciclib is taken twice a day, and the aromatase inhibitor is taken once a day.

-If you’re taking abemaciclib with fulvestrant
+Taking abemaciclib with fulvestrant

 Abemaciclib is taken twice a day.

-If you haven’t been through the menopause
+If you have not been through the menopause

 Aromatase inhibitors and fulvestrant are suitable for women who have been through the menopause (when your periods stop).

-What happens if I miss a dose?
+What if I miss a dose?

-If you miss a dose of abemaciclib, or vomit soon after taking it, do not take an extra dose to make up for the one you missed.
+If you miss a dose of abemaciclib, or you are sick (vomit) soon after taking it, do not take an extra dose to make up for the one you missed.